koyandrik/hyprdots/README.md

 ## hello?

-Hello, I'm new to Highland, but even so I would like to share my experience.
+Hello, I'm new to Hyprland, but even so I would like to share my experience.
 I'm just starting to set up my environment and explore all the possibilities.

 I'm currently trying to figure out the configuration